 I owned the Intuos4 tablet before this one, but the Intuos5 really raises the bar and changes how I interact with my computer.
 That's because it acts both as a pen & tablet, and also as a multi-touch trackpad.
 I used to love my Apple Magic Mouse, but it's gathering dust now.
 There's just no need for a mouse.
 If I need precision, I use the pen on the tablet.
 When I want to use simple sliding or gestures, the large space of the tablet becomes a trackpad and offers much more room to control than the top of a Magic Mouse.

 The only question left is determining which size to buy.
-That’s an individual preference.
+The link I provided above is for a Small Intros 5, but you may prefer the Medium or Large size.
+It's an individual preference.
 Although I had the Medium sized Intuos4 tablet, I decided to go with the Small size for the Intuos5.
 The difference has to do with what movements you make and how far you reach to move the cursor on-screen.
 I find that using the Small sized tablet means I only have to move my wrist.
 With the Medium, it was a matter of moving at my elbow.
 The Large size would require even more movement.
 In my case, I like the finer control of the Small size.
 Others find it too constraining.
 The right size depends upon how you like to move the pen.

 On the other hand, the Small size is much more convenient to pack if you travel.
 Some people have different sizes for home and travel.